pkamenickova/nginx_http_authnz_pam_module/README.md

 You can set the PAM module through these directives:
 * `authnz_pam on|off`: Default value is `off`
 * `authnz_pam_service`: PAM service name.
 This directive is required and must contain non-empty string.
-* `authnz_pam_basic_fallback on|off`: Default value is `off`.
-Use PAM as Basic HTTP authentication provider or as a fallback in case of previous authentication module failure.
+* `authnz_pam_basic on|off`: Default value is `off`.
+Use PAM as Basic HTTP authentication provider or as Basic authentication fallback in case of previous authentication module failure.
 * `authnz_pam_name`: Realm used for Basic HTTP authentication.
 Default value is `PAM realm`.
 * `authnz_pam_expired_redirect_url`: URL used for redirection in case of expired authentication token.